bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 for a given *fixed* data point :math:`\bf x`, we can calculate the expected message length over all possible :math:`\bf z` drawn from :math:`q({\bf z|x})`.
-The idea is that we're (pseudo-)randomly drawing :math:`\bf z` values, which affect each part of the process (bits back, encoding :math:`x`, and encoding :math:`z`) so we must average (i.e. take the expectation) over it:
+The idea is that we're (pseudo-)randomly drawing :math:`\bf z` values, which affect each part of the process (Bits Back, encoding :math:`x`, and encoding :math:`z`) so we must average (i.e. take the expectation) over it:

 .. math::